-This pound cake features the most amazing, crunchy top crust, white the inside of the cake is moist, dense, and rich.
-It's an old fashioned pound cake recipe that I got from my grandmother, and it is a family favorite.
+This easy pound cake recipe features the most amazing, crunchy top crust, white the inside of the cake is moist, dense, and rich.
+It's an old fashioned pound cake recipe that I got from my grandmother, and it has been a family favorite for decades.

-My grandma Berta's old fashioned pound cake recipe is a family favorite all year long, but it seems especially right in the spring and summer, for some reason.
+My grandma Berta's classic pound cake recipe is a family favorite all year long, but it seems especially right in the spring and summer, for some reason.
 Maybe that's just because we often make it for dessert at our family's Easter dinner.
-Or maybe because the pound cake is so good with fresh fruit.
+Or maybe because the pound cake is so good with fresh fruit (fresh berries are my favorite).
 Whatever the reason, about this time of year (hey, here in Phoenix, February is as close to spring as we're going to get) that I start thinking about pulling amazing pound cake recipe card out of the box.

 - 3 cups sugar